-Below is the cover letter of a joint submission by Above Ground and the Canadian Network on Corporate Accountability to the UN special rapporteur on contemporary forms of slavery ahead of his country visit to Canada.
-Our complete submission is available as a PDF.
+Below is the text of a cover letter and of a joint submission by Above Ground and the Canadian Network on Corporate Accountability to the UN special rapporteur on contemporary forms of slavery on 31 May 2023, ahead of his country visit to Canada in August 2023.

 May 31, 2023